 That's what you have to do.

-Uh that side of my brain has not been used for hearing in 13 years, so it's it's as they say, re-learning it and in uh conjunction or cooperation, whatever term they use with the left side.
+So it's, as they say, relearning it and in conjunction or cooperation, whatever term they use with the left side.

-So the long and short, it's been a couple days in LA uh getting it, getting it tuned up.
+So long and short, I spent a couple of days in LA getting it tuned up.

-But regardless, just tomorrow we're not gonna be here.
+But regardless, just tomorrow we're not going to be here.

 But actually, Trey Gowdy asked these questions last October.

-The exact date was October 30th on Capitol Hill during a press conference on on Benghazi.
+The exact date was October 30th on Capitol Hill during a press conference on Benghazi.

 This is long before anybody knew there was going to be a select committee.

-And thus, long before Trey Gowdy knew, or anybody else knew that Trey Gowdy was going to be the chairman of Select Committee.
+And thus, long before Trey Gowdy knew or anybody else knew that Trey Gowdy was going to be the chairman of the select committee.

-And it's kind of hard to believe that this recitation of questions he asks took until last week to get noticed.
+And it's kind of hard to believe that this recitation of questions he asks took until last week to get noticed, but it did.

-And I'm thinking I just I told uh Cookie and Cookie Jr., it's just gonna be the questions, the extraneous stuff out of it.
+And I'm thinking, I just, I told Cookie and Cookie Jr., just give me the questions, the extraneous stuff out of it.

 So bam, bam, bam.